The Voice of God

 Jesus points out a simple fact: sheep know their shepherd's voice instinctively; it is not something they are ever confused about.
 Sheep immediately respond to and follow their shepherd's voice without having to "discern" or "test" it.
 While it is true that we are to "test the spirits," (1 John 4) the context for such testing is not discerning whether we are hearing from God or not... but whether someone else is.
 When someone else claims to have direct revelation from God, we must check everything they say using both wisdom and the Bible.

 But sheep don't test the voice of their own shepherd.
-When a shepherd speaks, his sheep respond to him immediately because it is their instinctive nature to do so.
+When a shepherd speaks, his sheep respond to him immediately because it is built right into their instinctive nature to do so.
 Jesus is saying that when God speaks directly to one of His children, they will know this immediately and without any doubt or reservation.
 They will be unable to act as if someone other than God has spoken.

-So, unless you want to be lead by the demonic, it is wise to dismiss all direct spiritual revelation which you are able to dismiss.
+So, unless you want to be led by the demonic, it is wise to dismiss all direct spiritual revelation which you are able to dismiss.
 One thing is certain from Jesus' teaching: you will not be able to ignore God; so every form of direct spiritual revelation that is offered to you which you are able to ignore, you should.

 The Holy Spirit generally leads His children from within, as a very part of them, not through external direct revelations or impressions.
 "Christ in us," the Spirit of Christ, works in us "both to will and to do of His good pleasure."
 (Phil 2:13) God dwells in believers in a place the enemy cannot occupy: "in us," where we cannot tell Him apart from ourselves.
 Believers are one spirit with God (1 Cor 6:17), such that when the Spirit is leading we do not sense anything external, but it seems to us perfectly natural and organic, as our very own thoughts, our very own wills... because it actually is.

 It is from within our very wills, hearts and minds, not externally from the outside, that God generally leads believers.
 Believers are very active in this process, not passive.
 God works in us by becoming one with us, transforming us into the likeness of Himself, engaging us, completing us and enriching us.
-As we yield to Him we do not become less ourselves but more; we do not become passive and yielding in the use of our facilites, but discerning and deliberate and powerful.
+As we yield to Him we do not become less ourselves but more; we do not become passive and yielding in the use of our facilities, but discerning and deliberate and powerful.
 While we purpose to walk with God He leads us in and by our very act of willing.
 God calls us to think, will and act for Him, and as we do He leads us from within this very activity.

 The enemy cannot work like this in believers, but instead must supplant and usurp and replace us, enlarging himself and weakening, diminishing and de-activating us, pushing us to the sidelines.
 External impressions that he offers us from the spiritual realm, which he wants us to accept as from God, are one of his primary means to deceive and destroy us: this is how the enemy attempts to live vicariously through us.